Free investing apps are coming out like crazy these days and there are two of them that you’ll hear about nonstop – Cash App vs Webull.

 Sign-up and referral bonuses might not be a huge deal to most people, but for some people, particularly referral marketers and affiliate marketers, these bonuses can be really important.

-Even if you aren’t an affiliate marketer (like me) it can still help to get a few extra dollars on the side.
+Even if you aren’t an affiliate marketer, referral bonuses can still help you get a few extra dollars on the side.
 Big companies will gladly pay you a few dollars for you to sign up to their service and try it.

 We aren’t going to dive too deeply into that whole world in this article, so let’s compare the sign-up and referral bonuses for both Cash App and Webull, and see how they compete with each other.